lukefi/metsi/README.md

     1. `state_format` specifies the data format of the input computational units
         1. `fdm` is the standard Forest Data Model.
         2. `vmi12` and `vmi13` denote the VMI data format and container.
-        3. `forest_centre` denotes the Forest Centre XML data format and container.
+        3. `xml` denotes the Forest Centre XML data format and container.
         4. `geopackage` denotes the Forest Centre GPKG data format and container.
     2. `state_input_container` is the file type for `fdm` data format.
 This may be `csv`, `pickle` or `json`.
     3. `preprocessing_output_container` is the file type for outputting the `fdm` formatted state of computational units